johnfercher/maroto/docs/README.md

 ### Rows

 - **Vertical Structuring**: Rows in Maroto are used to organize content vertically.
 Each row acts as a horizontal container for columns.
 - **Row Height**: The height of a row is defined when it is created (e.g., row.New(20)).
 This height determines the vertical space allocated for the row.
-Unlike columns, row height is not based on a grid system but is a relative unit of measurement.
+Unlike columns, row height is not based on a grid system but is a relative unit of `mm`.
 - **Sequential Layout**: Rows are added to the document in the order they are defined, creating a top-to-bottom flow of content.
 Each new row is placed immediately below the preceding row.
 - **Layout Flexibility**: Rows offer flexibility in the layout design, allowing for various configurations of columns within them.
 From single full-width columns to multiple columns of different widths, rows accommodate diverse layout patterns.